 You can also complete a statutory declaration nominating the person responsible for the vehicle.
 You can get the statutory declaration from the

-You should also send any evidence you have to support your statutory declaration such as copies of plane tickets if you were on holidays at the time of the offence, or an explanation that the photograph on the SDR website shows a male driver if you are female for example.
+You should also send any evidence you have to support your statutory declaration such as copies of plane tickets if you were on holidays at the time of the offence, or an explanation that the photograph on the Revenue NSW website shows a male driver if you are female for example.

 If the fine was issued to a company, you can complete the

 In some circumstances, you must use a statutory declaration rather than the online form, for example when the other driver does not have an Australian driver licence.